ditchallaway/Hippy-Crack/README.md

 Make sure to set a breakpoint

 3\.
-Go back to the Debug Explorer and run the debug "Debug Hydrogen CLI"
+Go back to the Debug Explorer and run the debug "Debug Hippy Crack CLI"